varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 The value of ``-b`` must fulfill the same conditions as the ``.path`` field in a backend declaration.

+Backends with the ``.path`` specification require VCL 4.1, as do paths with the ``-b`` argument.
+If you don't use UDS backends, you can continue using VCL 4.0.

 varnishd parameters
 ===================